ajpelu/qpyr_dendro/man/ms_0_intro.md

 Gouveia, C. M., P. Ramos, A. Russo, and R. M. Trigo.
 2015.
 Drought trends in the Iberian Peninsula over the last 112 years.
 Page 12680 *in* EGU general assembly conference abstracts.

+Hoerling, M., J. Eischeid, J. Perlwitz, X. Quan, T. Zhang, and P. Pegion.
+2012.
+On the increased frequency of mediterranean drought.
+Journal of Climate 25:2146–2161.

 Lionello, P., editor.
 2012.
 Page 502.
 Elsevier, Oxford.

+Spinoni, J., G. Naumann, and J. V. Vogt.
+2017a.
+Pan-european seasonal trends and recent changes of drought frequency and severity.
+Global and Planetary Change 148:113–130.

+Spinoni, J., G. Naumann, J. V. Vogt, and P. Barbosa.
+2015.
+The biggest drought events in europe from 1950 to 2012.
+Journal of Hydrology: Regional Studies 3:509–524.

+Spinoni, J., J. V. Vogt, G. Naumann, P. Barbosa, and A. Dosio.
+2017b.
+Will drought events become more frequent and severe in europe?
+International Journal of Climatology.

+Stagge, J. H., D. G. Kingston, L. M. Tallaksen, and D. M. Hannah.
+2017.
+Observed drought indices show increasing divergence across Europe.
+Scientific Reports 7:14045.

 Trigo, R. M., J. A. Añel, D. Barriopedro, R. García-Herrera, L. Gimeno, R. Castillo, M. R. Allen, and A. Massey.
 2013.
 The record Winter drought of 2011-12 in the Iberian Peninsula \[in "Explaining Extreme Events of 2012 from a Climate Perspective. \[Peterson, T. C., M. P. Hoerling, P.A.
 Stott and S. Herring, Eds.\] 94:S41–S45.